FTLam11/fronk-tolks/elixir-intro.md

 # 4. Recursion

-## The problem with using iteration
+## What happened to iteration?

-* When working with collections, we often use iteration to loop through each item and perform some work
+* We often use iteration to loop through collections and perform work
-* But Elixir doesn't have loops... 😰, it has lots of fun though...
+* Though Elixir doesn't have loops... 😰, it has lots of fun though...
-* Recursion is usually abstracted away into higher-order functions
+* We can use higher-order functions to abstract away recursive functions

 ```elixir
 defmodule Fun do